shishujuan/ansible-practice/raw/README.md

-# Ansible playbooks for deploying a Mezzanine application
+# Ansible playbooks for deploying a Mezzanine application(raw, without roles)

 The code for this chapter shows how to use Ansible to deploy a [Mezzanine][1] site into a Vagrant box.